 So, enough wittering, you’re all thinking.
 We just want the recipe.
 OK.
 But, one last piece of advice that I would urge you to take: the garnishes of the toasted pumpkin seeds and sprinkled feta cheese are not optional.
 The lactic bite of the cheese and the crunch of the seeds are as intrinsic to the dish as the fresh coriander (cilantro), chillis or cumin.

 Oh, if you can’t find Hominy, I’m not sure what else to suggest.
-Canned Sweetcorn would be too sweet and overpowering, chick peas which look similar but are too firm and nutty.
-Just order a can of Hominy from either of these two online emporiums (if you’re in the UK, that is), Lupe Pintos or MexGrocer.co.uk or amazon, using my affiliate link below (for which I receive a small payment)
+Canned sweetcorn would be too sweet and overpowering, chick peas which look similar but are too firm and nutty.
+Just order a can of Hominy from either of these two online emporiums (if you’re in the UK, that is), Lupe Pintos or MexGrocer.co.uk or from amazon:

 - 2 cups Vegetable Stock

-- Half a bunch of Coriander cilantro or a couple of tablespoons, chopped
+- Cilantro - fresh, (coriander) a couple of tablespoons, chopped

 - 3 tbsp Vegetable Oil